rickyadastra/muon-kernel/README.md

 A quick overview of the main differences from C development:
 - **no `include/` dir and header `.h` files** – files are logically grouped in modules; to keep source code tidy, definitions and functions/methods are split in `*.types.c3` and `*.c3` files respectively
 - **clearer functions** – thanks to the module system, each function can be called via its module name using `module::function` thus having a code that is simpler to read.
 New and existing types can have methods when they represent a mutable object
+- **semantic macros** – enable powerful meta-programming stuff like [defining a list of lambdas for IRQs](/kernel/src/arch/x86_64/interrupts/routines.c3#L98) at compile time
+- **runtime types and reflection** – possibility to access types, enum and qualified method names, and much more